-- 394. Some institutions have adopted 'judgemental approaches' for assigning ratings to counterparties.
-Such approaches entail some responsibilities for relationship managers, who are called upon to assess the creditworthiness of the obligors based on qualitative questionnaires or specific templates. - 395.
+- 452. Some institutions have adopted 'judgemental approaches' for assigning ratings to counterparties.
+Such approaches entail some responsibilities for relationship managers, who are called upon to assess the creditworthiness of the obligors based on qualitative questionnaires or specific templates. - 453.
 As relationship managers are primarily responsible for marketing the institution's products and services, and their compensation is usually tied to the volume of business they generate, giving them responsibilities for assigning and approving ratings would give rise to an inherent conflict of interest.
 Credit quality and the ability to produce accurate risk ratings are generally not major factors in a relationship manager's compensation.
-Relationship managers may

-- also become too close to the borrower to maintain their objectivity and remain unbiased. - Institutions should not delegate rating responsibility (assignment or review) entirely to relationship managers.
-Relationship managers should only play a partial role in the rating assignment process, carrying out preliminary credit assessment to be validated afterwards by other 'independent' officers (see paragraphs 402 and 403 of this paper, on "Rating assignment based on mixed approach").
-In this case, institutions must offset the potential lack of independence with rigorous controls to prevent the bias from affecting the rating process.
-Such controls must operate in practice and would include, at a minimum, a comprehensive, independent review of ratings by risk control functions (for example, off-site monitoring by the credit controllers, analysis of rating performances by the CRCU, and on-site review by Internal Audit).
+Relationship managers may also become too close to the borrower to maintain their objectivity and remain unbiased. - 454. non-retail business institutions For should not delegate responsibility (assignment or review) entirely to relationship managers.
+Relationship managers should only play a partial role in the rating assignment process, carrying out preliminary credit assessment to be validated afterwards by other 'independent' officers (see paragraphs 460 and 461 of this paper, on "Rating assignment based on mixed approach").
+In this case, institutions should offset the potential lack of independence with controls to prevent the bias from affecting the rating process.
+Such controls should operate in practice and would include, at a minimum, a comprehensive, independent review of ratings by risk control functions (for example, off-site monitoring by the credit controllers, analysis of rating performances by the CRCU, and on-site review by Internal Audit or another comparable independent audit unit).
 An additional way to enforce the independence of the rating assignment is to link the compensation of the relationship manager to risk-adjusted performance measures (such as RAROC) based on the outputs of the IRB system.